Set up Microsoft Teams to manage projects - project management

 Your team has been created

-2. High-level planning and overview
+2. High-level planning and oversight

 Add planner as tab